London Surgical Centre

 Penile Frenulectomy & Frenuloplasty

 Penile frenulectomy and frenuloplasty are procedures that can alleviate the pain and improve erection associated with a tight band of the penis on its underside.
-The procedure involves the removal of the restricting tissue to improve to reduce the restriction of the penile skin.
+The procedure involves the removal of the restricting tissue to improve to reduce the restriction of penile skin.
 It may be requested as an additional procedure to be performed with a circumcision.

-At London circumcision Clinic, the procedure is done in less than 20 minutes and is performed using a short and long-acting local anesthetic and pain is only for 20 seconds from injection and generally results in immediate relief with a very short recovery period.
+At London circumcision Clinic, the procedure is done in less than 20 minutes and is performed using a short and long-acting local anaesthetic and pain is only for 20 seconds from injection and generally results in immediate relief with a very short recovery period.

 Types of circumcision procedures for adults